 Creatively reflecting a sustainable and equitable North, the Anchorage Museum focuses on people, place, planet, and potential.
 The museum sits on the traditional homeland of the Dena’ina Eklutna.

 Filming at the Anchorage Museum is a courtesy that may be extended to projects that contribute to the museum’s mission.
 These may include educational documentaries, news crews and news productions, or projects that feature or promote the Anchorage Museum and are reviewed and approved by the Marketing and Public Relations or Facility Rental Department.

-We are not able to accommodate commercial filming requests at the museum at this time.
+Due to limited resources, commercial filming requests are not a museum priority.
 Commercial projects include advertising for a third-party product, annual report for a third-party company, movie productions, television productions, etc.